cinchy-co/Documentation/deployment-guide/deployment-installation-guides/iis-deployment-platform-installation.md

    2. You will be prompted to change your password the first time you log in.

 {% hint style="info" %}
-To avoid users from having to access the application at a url that contains /Cinchy, you can use a downloadable IIS extension called URL Rewrite to remap requests hitting the \<base url> to \<base url>/Cinchy.
+To avoid users from having to access the application at a URL that contains /Cinchy, you can use a downloadable IIS extension called URL Rewrite to remap requests hitting the \<base url> to \<base url>/Cinchy.
 The extension is available [here](https://www.iis.net/downloads/microsoft/url-rewrite).
 {% endhint %}

 ## Next steps